Bantamlak12/A_Social_Media_Platform_API/README.md

 ## Features

-- `User Registration`: Users can create a new account by providing their personal information.
+- `User sign up`: Users can create a new account by providing their personal information.
 - `User sign-in`: Registered users can sign in to access their account and perform actions.
-- `User sign-out`: Users can log out of their account to end their session.
+- `User sign-out`: Users can sign out of their account to end their session.
-- `Post Creation`: signed-in users can create new posts by providing the post content.
+- `Post Creation`: signed-in users can create new posts.
 - `Post Deletion`: Users can delete their own posts.
 - `Responsive UI`: Both mobile and desktop responsive user interface.